 The display is the typical 15.6-inch 1080p but with a not-so-typical 144Hz refresh rate.
-Games are buttery smooth, and they load exceptionally fast off of the included 256GB NVMe SSD.
-The laptop includes an extra easy access 2.5-inch drive bay for expandable storage, and the RAM is also upgradeable.
+Games are buttery smooth, and they load exceptionally fast off the included 256GB NVMe SSD.
+The laptop includes an extra easy-access 2.5-inch drive bay for expandable storage, and the RAM is also upgradeable.

-The Acer Predator Helios 300 (2018) has had one year to prove that it’s one of the best cost to performance laptops you can buy.
+The Acer Predator Helios 300 (2018) has had one year to prove its worth.
 With the recent price drop, it’s hard to argue that this isn’t one of the best cheap gaming laptops you can buy in 2019, even if it is last year’s model.

 7. Dell G5

 Dell is known for making some outstanding gaming laptops with the Alienware line.
-But for people that don’t want to spend that much money, Dell offers the G series of laptops, including the G3, G5, and G7.
+But those who don’t want to spend that much money, Dell offers the G series of laptops, including the G3, G5, and G7.
 Of these three, we believe the Dell G5 15 is the best sub-$1,000 option.

 The design of the G5 is reminiscent of Alienware laptops without the Alienware price-tag.